-As a minimum, exhibition material will be provided on CN's 'Public Exhibition' webpage, and available as a hard copy upon request.andat the City Library at 15 Laman Street, Newcastle.
+As a minimum, exhibition material will be provided on CN's 'Public Exhibition' webpage, and available as a hard copy upon request.
 For some projects, exhibition material may be available at other library locations.
 Viewing locations will be detailed on any notification material.
 Written notice will also be provided to key landowners and affected neighbours.